jruneson/hopping/README.md

 ## Examples
 Input and output files are provided for the cases
 - Fulvene with INT and r0=0.01
-- Spin-boson model (column 3) with GONT and r0=0.01
+- Spin-boson model with GONT and r0=0.01
+- Tully extended coupling model (scattering)
-- Tully ECR scattering model with INT and r0=0.01
+- Tully extended coupling model (wavepacket)
+- SO2
+- Rhenium complex